 Return Value: The function returns a int value on two conditions:

-- If function completed succesfully it returns 0.
+- If function completed successfully it returns 0.

 - On failure, it returns a nonzero integer.